GovTechSG/private-network/README.md

 ## Post setup tasks

-In the `contracts/validator` directory, there a CLI tool is included to automate some of the post setup tasks that might encounter.
+In the `contracts/validator` directory, a CLI tool is included to automate some of the post setup tasks that might encounter.

 In order to run the CLI, you might have to configure the Ethereum network the CLI will connect to.